 This pandan-flavored brown kaya jam is made with coconut cream and egg yolks instead of coconut milk and whole eggs.
 It is sweetened with palm sugar and light brown sugar.

 You’ll find an easy-to-follow recipe with a step-by-step guide, helpful info, and top tips here.
-Make it for yourself. it also makes a great gift.
+You can use this homemade kaya jam to make Kaya Toast.
+Alternatively, you can add it over ice cream, yogurt, buns, or pancakes for a sweet treat.
+It also makes a great gift.

 Kaya Toast